Gluing with Cotton Swabs

 Want to know my least favorite type of glue?
 It is a glue stick!
 We use them all the time for cut and paste kinds of activities but when I see them used in the creative art room, I just cringe!
 I am not picking on any brand, I feel the same about any brand of glue stick and we do use all kinds of them but I find them to be expensive and they provide less opportunity for exploration, creativity, and even skill building compared to what good old fashioned white glue provides…

-Just saying!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Just saying!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!